RishabhSingh4872962/lattice-nodejs-task/Readme.md

 git clone https://github.com/RishabhSingh4872962/lattice-nodejs-task.git
 ```

-step 2 - open any code editor in the cloned folder
+step 2 - open any code editor in the cloned folder or open this repo in any code editor and open ternimal

 step 3 - run this command in terminal
 ```